hypermine-bc/hypersign/docs/problem-statement.md

 Although this concealed the credentials, the problem was still not solved.
 The admins hold the encryption keys and can decrypt the credentials at any time.
 The definition of the password which dictates that neither a SP nor a system administrator, should be able to recover a user’s password, this was obviously a cause for concern.

 There was one more challenge with this approach, if two users happen to have the same password, the corresponding encrypted text would most likely also be the same.
-This gives rise to what cryptanalysts call ‘frequency or pattern identification’, which is the leading method for decrypting plain text.
+This gives rise to what cryptanalysts call ‘frequency or pattern identification’, which is the leading method for decrypting encrypted data.

 [*Approach 3*](#): The SPs then started storing the `HASH of the (password)` in the database.
 To verify a user’s password at login, the SP keeps the user’s submitted password in memory [RAM] – so it never needs to read the disk, in order to quickly compute its HASH.

 If the computed HASH matches the stored HASH, the server authenticates the login.
 In this way, they were able to solve the problem of system-admins getting access to the actual credentials.
-However, this approach did not really solve problem of two separate users cresting the same  passwords.
+However, this approach did not really solve problem of two separate users creating the same  passwords.
 The same passwords would be generating the same HASH value and allowing for frequency and pattern identification.
 This approach is also vulnerable to rainbow table, dictionary, or brute force type attacks.

 [*Approach 4*](#): To solve the problem of the same HASH, SPs came up with an idea of ‘SALT’.
-SALT is a fixed-length arbitrary value (per user) that is added to the input of HASH functions to create a unique HASH for every input, regardless of the input not being uniqu.
+SALT is a fixed-length arbitrary value (per user) that is added to the input of HASH functions to create a unique HASH for every input, regardless of the input not being unique.

 The SPs then started to store the `HASH of (password + random_SALT)`.
 SALT is stored in the same database along with the usernames and the HASH.
 This solution works and is still being used extensively.
 However, this again causes the challenge of storing the SALT in the same database; which is an exposure to risk of attack (a rainbow table would be useless).